-Approved centres will complete an annual update.
+BHSQ Approved Centres will complete an annual update.
 This identifies conflicts of interest and how they were managed and recorded.
-The results of the annual update will be recorded in the conflicts of interest register and will allow BHSQ to scope any further support or management or intervene where necessary.
+The results of the annual update will be recorded in the conflicts of interest register and will allow BHSQ to scope any further support, management or intervention.

-If an approved centre finds that a conflict of interest has taken place and this is a threat to the accurate certification of a learner, they must inform BHSQ immediately.
+If a BHSQ Approved Centre finds that a conflict of interest has taken place and this is a threat to the accurate certification of a learner, they must inform BHSQ immediately.
+A conflict of interest form must be completed.